RainerMtb/cuvista/README.md

 cuvistaGui/cuvistaGui
 ```

 ## Future Ideas
-- Improve performance on all devices
-- Improve quality and robustness of stabilization - very likely degrading performace
+- Improve performance and robustness of stabilization - very likely mutually exclusive goals
 - Look into more advanced algorithms like 3D stabilization - but I currently lack information on the fundamental math of suchs approaches
 - Use this codebase to remove duplicate frames from videos
 - Possibly improve performace by using multiple GPUs - dont know if anyone would need that though
-- Some more issues
+- Thinks in the Gui

 ## Built and Tested on following Tools and versions
 - Windows 11 64bit